KedroX/EPFL_CePro_Happiness_Challenge/python/README.md

 python3 main.py
 ```

-if you pass the argument `--save` the script won't launch a window displaying the charts but will instead save images of the charts in the same folder of the script: `/python`
+if you pass the argument `--save` the script won't launch a window displaying the charts but will instead save images of the charts in the same folder as the script: `/python`

 ```bash
 python3 main.py --save